Epping Boys High School

-Epping Boys High School is a government high school located at Marsfield, New South Wales, Australia, which was established in 1957.
+Epping Boys High School is a comprehensive, public high school located in Marsfield, New South Wales, Australia, established in 1957.
 The current principal is Jessica Schadel.

 Achievements

 As well as high achievements in the creative and performing arts, the school has a strong sporting and academic record.
 The school has been placed on the Centre of Excellence program.

-On 15 April 2010 the school hosted a Community Cabinet meeting chaired by the Prime Minister of Australia, Kevin Rudd.
+On 15 April 2010, the school hosted a Community Cabinet meeting chaired by the Prime Minister of Australia, Kevin Rudd.